David Hibbert: Peterborough United

 He turned down a new contract with Shrewsbury, and instead signed a three-year deal with Peterborough United in May 2010, becoming Gary Johnson's first signing as manager of Peterborough.
 Hibbert scored his first goal for the club on 11 September 2010, in a 5–2 win over Oldham Athletic.
-This was to be his only goal of the season, as he started just one Football League Trophy game, and was limited to eleven substitute appearances in other competitions thanks to injury and the form of other players.
+This was his only goal of the season, as he started just one Football League Trophy game.
+He was limited to eleven substitute appearances in other competitions thanks to injury and the form of other players.
 The success of Aaron McLean and Craig Mackail-Smith's strike partnership restricted to a cameo role in the club's promotion out of League One, before a serious knee injury sustained in November kept him sidelined for eight months and threatened to end his whole career.
-The injury caused him to miss the entirety of the 2011–12 and 2012–13 seasons, and he announced his retirement from football in April 2013.
+The injury caused him to miss the entirety of the 2011–12 and 2012–13 seasons.
+He announced his retirement from football in April 2013.

-Non-league
+Non-League

 In October 2013, Hibbert made a return to playing football in the Conference Premier with Nuneaton Town after joining on non-contract terms.
 He went on to feature 28 times for Brian Reid's "Boro" in the 2013–14 season, scoring four goals.

 In June 2014, Hibbert signed a contract with Conference North side Tamworth, and was joined at the club on the same day by former Nuneaton Town colleagues Kevin Thornton and Danny Sleath.
 On 21 March, Hibbert scored his first hat-trick for the club in a 3–1 win over local rivals Hednesford Town.
 He finished the 2014–15 season with eight goals in 35 league games.

 Hibbert joined AFC Telford United in June 2015, and also began coaching the Stoke City under-21s.
-However, he admitted that he was hurt by Telford's poor form as they went on to finish just one point above the relegation zone at the end of the 2015–16 season.
+However, he admitted that Telford's poor form hurt him as they finished just one point above the relegation zone at the end of the 2015–16 season.
 He hit two goals in 29 games in the 2016–17 campaign as the "Bucks" posted a 17th-place finish.

 Coaching career

 Hibbert went into coaching after retiring as a player, and by April 2019 was the head coach of the under-15's and under-16's at the Stoke City Academy.
+In June 2023, he was promoted to under-18 lead coach.
+He took over as under-21 lead coach in January 2025.

 Personal life

-In May 2013 he was studying a sports science degree at Loughborough University, taking his UEFA B coaching badge, and playing cricket for Eccleshall.
+In May 2013, he was studying for a sports science degree at Loughborough University, taking his UEFA B coaching badge, and playing cricket for Eccleshall.